 Therapy isn't one-size-fits-all.
 To narrow your search, start by thinking about the type of person you'd feel most comfortable working with.

-"Would you prefer a male or female?
-Would you like a certain age range?
+"Would you like a certain age range?
 Do you want someone who deals with certain sensitivities that you might be working on, or someone with experience working with [people who are] LGBTQ or [have] trauma, for instance?" says Kelley Kitley, LCSW, a licensed clinical social worker in Chicago.

 Finally, take some time to think about what you're hoping to gain from therapy.
 Kitley recommends writing down the following: